thomasvan/ubuntu16-magento2-nginx-php7/README.md

 RedisServer                      RUNNING   pid 2256, uptime 2:57:26
 System-Log                       RUNNING   pid 422, uptime 3:36:05
 ```
-###Todo:

-1. If anyone has suggestions please leave a comment on [this GitHub issue](https://github.com/thomasvan/ubuntu16-magento2-nginx-php7.1-2xelasticsearch-redis-and-more/issues/2).
-2. Implement [Docker Compose](https://docs.docker.com/compose/) for a quicker setup.
-3. Clean up README.
-4. Requests?
-Just make a comment on [this GitHub issue](https://github.com/thomasvan/ubuntu16-magento2-nginx-php7.1-2xelasticsearch-redis-and-more/issues/1) if there's anything you'd like added or changed.

 ## Installation

 The easiest way get up and running with this docker container is to pull the latest stable version from the [Docker Hub Registry](https://hub.docker.com/r/thomasvan/ubuntu16-magento2-nginx-php7.1-2xelasticsearch-redis-and-more/):